 Frequently Asked Questions

-This page includes the most frequently asked questions at family court.
-It is important to remember that many family law matters involve complex and valuable legal rights that cannot adequately be protected without the assistance of an attorney.
+Many family law matters involve complex and valuable legal rights that cannot adequately be protected without the assistance of an attorney.
 The information provided here is basic, general information that does not fit all situations.
 It is your duty to know the law and the rules of court that apply to your individual case.

 To find an attorney who can help you with your particular legal matter, please visit Lawyers and Legal Help.

-Questions About Serving Legal Papers
+Serving Legal Papers

-Questions About Custody & Paternity
+Custody & Paternity

 What will it cost to file my case at family court?